Waterloo, Ontario: Waterways

 The Grand River flows southward along the city's east side.
 Its most significant tributary within the city is Laurel Creek, whose source lies just to the west of the city limits and its mouth just to the east, and crosses much of the city's central areas, including the University of Waterloo lands and Waterloo Park; it flows under the uptown area in a culvert.
 In the city's west end, the Waterloo Moraine provides over 300,000 people in the region with drinking water.
 Much of the gently hilly Waterloo Moraine underlies existing developed areas.
 Ongoing urban growth, mostly low-density residential suburbs (in accordance with requests by land developers), will cover increasing amounts of the remaining undeveloped portions of the Waterloo Moraine.

 Climate

-Waterloo has a humid continental climate of the warm summer subtype (Dfb under the Köppen climate classification); this means that there are large seasonal differences, with warm, humid summers and cold winters.
+Waterloo has a humid continental climate of the warm summer subtype (Dfb under the Köppen climate classification) with warm, humid summers and cold winters.
 Compared to other parts of Canada, Waterloo has fairly moderate weather.
 Winter temperatures usually occur between mid-December and mid-March, while summer temperatures generally occur between mid-May and late September.
 It is not uncommon for temperatures to exceed 30 °C (86 °F) several times each summer.
 Waterloo has approximately 140 frost-free days per year.